arionum/pool/README.md

 - TODO: If no payment message is set in config it takes the pool hostname from config

-With the current setup payments are split from updates Run payments to crontab every x hours, min payment can remain low, but it will prevent big miners from massive small payments Run update in seperate crontab every 1 minute.
+With the current setup payments are split from updates.

+Run payments to crontab every x hours, min payment can remain low, but it will prevent big miners from massive small payments.

+Run update in seperate crontab every 1 minute.

 Optional: Run poolsanity as systemd-service